orbs-network/orbs-spec/behaviors/services/consensus-core.md

   * The merkle root hash of the block's transactions
   * Metadata - holds reputaion / algorithm data
   * SHA256 of the block metadata.
-* Cache the ordering block for the Validation part.
+* Cache the transactions block for the execution validation part.

 &nbsp;
-## `RequestNewValidationBlock` (method)
+## `RequestNewResultsBlock` (method)
 > Performed by the leader only, upon request from the algorithm.
-> The Consensus core receives the Ordering block directly from the Ordering Consensus (Same nodes/cores in V1)
+> The Consensus core receives the transactions block directly from the Ordering Consensus (Same nodes/cores in V1)
 * Execute the ordered transactions set by calling `VirtualMachine.ProcessTransactionSet`, creating receipts and a state diff.
   * If returns OUT_OF_SYNC retry, until timeout = 10 sec, on timeout return NULL.
-* Build Execution Validation Block
+* Build Results Block
   * Current protocol version (0x1)
   * Virtual chain
   * Block height is incremented from previous block (the latest).